fujifilmfan/linux_notes/lfs201/lfs201_chapter_notes/lfs201-39-init-systemv,-upstart,-systemd.md

 ### Lab 39.1: Adding a New Startup Service with SysVinit
 ----
+In this and the following exercise, we will create a simple startup service.
+First we will do it for a **SysVinit** system.
+Note that if you are using a **systemd**-based system everything should still work because of the backwards compatibility layer that all distributions utilize.
+However, in the next exercise we will do natively for **systemd**.
+* Move fake_service script to `/etc/init.d/fake_service` and make it executable: `$ sudo chmod 755 /etc/init.d/fake_service`
+* You’ll notice the script includes the file `/etc/sysconfig/fake service`.
+Give it the following contents:
+    ```
+    VAR1= "true"
+    VAR2= "true"
+    ```
+* Test to see if the script works properly by running the following commands (these commands do not actually cause the service to run, I think):
+    * `$ sudo service fake_service`
+        > Usage: fake_service {start | stop}
+    * `$ sudo service fake_service start`
+        > Running fake_service in start mode...
+    * `$ sudo service fake_service stop`
+        > Running fake_service in start mode...
+* Look at the file named `/var/log/fake_service.log`.
+What does it contain?
+    ```
+    /etc/init.d/fake_service start at Tue Jun  4 20:00:06 PDT 2019
+    /etc/init.d/fake_service stop at Tue Jun  4 20:00:19 PDT 2019
+    /etc/init.d/fake_service start at Tue Jun  4 20:02:36 PDT 2019
+    ```
+* Next we will want to have the ability to start fake service whenever the system starts, and stop it when it shuts down.
+If you do the following, you will get an error as it hasn’t been set up yet for this:
+    * `$ sudo chkconfig --list fake_service`
+        ```
+        ...
+        service fake_service supports chkconfig, but is not referenced in any runlevel (run 'chkconfig --add fake_service')
+        ```
+* You can easily do this with:
+    * `$ sudo chkconfig --add fake_service`
+* ...and you can turn it on or off at boot time with
+    * `$ sudo chkconfig fake_service on`
+    * `$ sudo chkconfig --list fake_service`
+        ```
+        fake_service   	0:off	1:off	2:on	3:on	4:on	5:on	6:off
+        ```
+    * `$ sudo chkconfig fake_service off`
+* To test this completely you’ll have to reboot the system to see if it comes on automatically.
+You can also try varying the runlevels in which the service is running.

 ### Lab 39.2: Adding a New Startup Service with systemd
 ----
+As mentioned in the previous exercise, you can still use the **SysVinit** startup script procedure with **systemd** but this is deprecated.
+* The analogous procedure is to create (as root) a file directly under `/etc/systemd/system` or somewhere else in that directory tree; distributions have some varying tastes on this.
+For example a very minimal file named `/etc/systemd/system/fake2.service` containing the following:
+    ```
+    [Unit]
+    Description=fake2
+    # service should start only after the network does
+    After=network.target

+    [Service]
+    ExecStart=/bin/sh -c '/bin/echo I am starting the fake2 service ; /bin/sleep 30'
+    ExecStop=/bin/echo I am stopping the fake2 service

+    [Install]
+    # service should start when we reach multiple-user mode, equivalent to runlevels 2 and 3 in SysVinit
+    # "graphical.target" would correlate with runlevel 5
+    WantedBy=multi-user.target
+    ```
+* Now all we have to do to start, stop, and check the service status are to issue the commands:
+    * `$ sudo systemctl start fake2.service`
+    * `$ sudo systemctl status fake2.service`
+        ```
+        ● fake2.service - fake2
+            Loaded: loaded (/etc/systemd/system/fake2.service; disabled; vendor preset: disabled)
+            Active: active (running) since Tue 2019-06-04 20:52:02 PDT; 9s ago
+          Main PID: 15636 (sh)
+             Tasks: 2
+            CGroup: /system.slice/fake2.service
+                    ├─15636 /bin/sh -c /bin/echo I am starting the fake2 service ; /bin/sleep 30
+                    └─15644 /bin/sleep 30

+        Jun 04 20:52:02 centos systemd[1]: Started fake2.
+        Jun 04 20:52:02 centos sh[15636]: I am starting the fake2 service
+        ```
+    * `$ sudo systemctl stop fake2.service`
+* If you are fiddling with the unit file while doing this you’ll need to reload things with:
+    * `$ sudo systemctl daemon-reload`
+* To keep an eye directly on the output you can do:
+    * `$ sudo tail -f /var/log/messages`
+        ```
+        Jun  4 20:54:31 centos systemd: Configuration file /etc/systemd/system/fake2.service is marked executable.
+Please remove executable permission bits.
+Proceeding anyway.
+        Jun  4 20:54:31 centos systemd: Started fake2.
+        Jun  4 20:54:31 centos sh: I am starting the fake2 service
+        Jun  4 20:54:43 centos systemd: Configuration file /etc/systemd/system/fake2.service is marked executable.
+Please remove executable permission bits.
+Proceeding anyway.
+        Jun  4 20:54:46 centos systemd: Stopping fake2...
+        Jun  4 20:54:46 centos echo: I am stopping the fake2 service
+        Jun  4 20:54:46 centos systemd: Stopped fake2.
+        Jun  4 20:54:46 centos systemd: Configuration file /etc/systemd/system/fake2.service is marked executable.
+Please remove executable permission bits.
+Proceeding anyway.
+        Jun  4 20:54:46 centos systemd: Configuration file /etc/systemd/system/fake2.service is marked executable.
+Please remove executable permission bits.
+Proceeding anyway.
+        ```
+* To set things up so the service turns on or off on system boot:
+    * `$ sudo systemctl enable fake2.service`
+        ```
+        Created symlink from /etc/systemd/system/multi-user.target.wants/fake2.service to /etc/systemd/system/fake2.service.
+        ```
+    * `$ sudo systemctl disable fake2.service`
+        ```
+        Removed symlink /etc/systemd/system/multi-user.target.wants/fake2.service.
+        ```
+* Once again, you really need to reboot to make sure it has taken effect.

 ### Paths and Commands
 ----